-This leaves only \$900,000, which will allow a staff increase of only 75 positions.
+This leaves \$900,000, which will allow a staff increase of 75 positions.

-Before I describe the specific use we propose to make of these 75 additional staff members, let me briefly furnish some perspective on the Commission's increasing responsibility in the year ahead.
+Before I describe the specific use we propose to make of these 75 additional staff members, let me furnish some perspective on the Commission's increasing responsibility in the year ahead.

-The financial machinery of this country, as well as the governmental entities charged with the responsibility for its leadership and governance - - particularly the Congress and the SEC - - are faced by extraordinary challenges.
-The demands that America is now making, and will make, on our financial markets have increased tremendously over the past few years.
-Astronomical figures are currently being cited for the amount of capital that American industry will need for new investment over the next ten years.
-The most dramatic figure, I suppose, in the current energy crisis environment, is one economist's estimate that the petroleum industry alone will need \$1 trillion of new investment through 1985.
-Other industries have estimates which, though somewhat less dramatic, are just as important if our country is to retain its ability to produce the goods and services needed to maintain our high standard of living and compete effectively abroad.
+The financial machinery of this country, as well as the governmental entities charged with the responsibility for its leadership and governance - - particularly the Congress and the SEC - - are faced by severe challenges.
+We have tried to give some small indication of these challenges through the simple exhibits which are incorporated in my statement, and which I will refer to as I talk.
+Even though public offerings of equity securities have been down relative to prior years, presumably because stock prices have been down, the total demands for new capital that America is now making, and will make, on our financial markets have increased markedly over the past few years.
+Some rather astronomical figures are currently being cited for the amount of capital that American industry will need for new investment over the next ten years.
+The most dramatic figure, I suppose, in the current energy crisis environment, is one economist's estimate that the petroleum industry alone will need \$1.3 trillion of new investment through 1985.
+Other industries have estimates which, though perhaps less dramatic individually, are in the aggregate equally impressive, and satisfying their needs will be just as important if our country is to retain its ability to produce the goods and services needed to maintain our high standard of living and compete effectively abroad.
+As an example, Chart 1 in my statement indicates that four selected industries which plan capital expenditures of \$17 billion in the year 1973 expect to need \$40.8 billion, two and one-half times as much, in the year 1985.

-At the same time, the amount of money that our citizens and institutions have committed to the stock market has also increased dramatically.
-Individual investors apparently are disillusioned with traditional equity investments, a matter of great concern; but, notwithstanding this fact, funds invested by individuals in traditional equity investments have increased, from \$437 billion in 1966, to \$731 billion in 1972.
-Simultaneously, the funds invested by noninsured pension funds, the basis for the expected future well-being of millions of Americans, have grown from \$37 billion to \$115 billion.
-And, over the same seven-year time frame, the number of companies required to file periodic reports with the Commission has almost doubled - - rising from 5,200 to our current figure of 9,100.
+At the same time, the amount of money that our citizens and institutions have committed to the stock market has also increased impressively.
+Individual investors apparently are disillusioned with traditional equity investments, a matter of great concern; but, notwithstanding this fact, funds invested by individuals in traditional equity investments have increased, from \$437 billion in 1966, to \$731 billion in 1972, as shown in Chart 2.
+Simultaneously, the funds invested by non-insured pension funds, the basis for the expected future well-being of millions of Americans, have grown from \$37 billion to \$115 billion.
+And, over the same seven-year time frame, as illustrated on Chart 3, the number of companies required to file periodic reports with the Commission has almost doubled - - rising from 5,200 to our current figures of 9,100.

 At the same time, questions concerning the effectiveness and capability of our securities markets have surfaced with disconcerting frequency.
-The decline in the number of companies able to raise money through equity offerings over the last two years has been so sharp one financial publication has stated that "the flow of capital to American business has ceased."
-And the financial viability of the securities industry to meet our economic needs is also being questioned increasingly, in part because, in the three brief years since the Congress so wisely established the Securities Investor Protection Corporation - - "SIPC" - - 96 firms, or approximately 2 percent of the entire industry, have failed and been liquidated by SIPC.
+As shown on Chart 4, the decline in the number of companies able to raise money through equity offerings over the last two years has been so sharp that one financial publication has stated that "the flow of capital to American business has ceased."
+And the financial viability of the securities industry to meet our economic needs is also being questioned increasingly, in part because, in the three brief years since the Congress so wisely established the Securities Investor Protection Corporation - "SIPC" - - 96 firms, or approximately 2 percent of the firms in the industry, have failed and been liquidated by SIPC [see Chart 5].
+Last, but not least, the number of defendants we enjoin for violating securities laws continues to increase [see Chart 6].